 “This is the best cohesive joint effort I’ve ever seen,” said Robin Miller, president of the Tampa Bay Beaches Chamber of Commerce.

-She and the governor suggested fallout from a state of emergency on the region’s tourism and economy.
+Miller, of the Tampa Bay beaches chamber, and the governor suggested that a state of emergency would produce fallout on the region’s tourism and economy.

 “A state of emergency does not help our economic vitality at all,” she said.